vmware/vic/tests/test-cases/Group1-Docker-Commands/1-04-Docker-Create.md

 27. Create a container with a custom amount of Memory in KB
 28. Create a container with a custom amount of Memory in Bytes
 29. Create a container using a rest api call without HostConfig in the form data
+30. Create a container, then check the vm display name in vsphere through govc

 #Expected Outcome:
 * Steps 3-7 should all return without error and printing the container ID on return